This post may contain affiliate links. Please see our disclosure here.

 Vinyl plank flooring has several features and benefits including:

-- Click Installation
+- Click Installation which requires no glue

 - Resistant to stains

 - 30 Year residential Warrant, 10 Year Commercial Warranty